.

 Personality & Themes

-Arcanima prodigy, but are demonologists meant to be this adorable; scholar of ‘Mathematics on Universal Structure’ and ‘Metaphysical Architecture & Sacred Forms’; oscillates between being a wet noodle; and unexpectedly competent; quietly thinks he’s hot shit (finger guns); protective of his occult ‘intellectual property’; uncomfortable political opinions about magocratic supremacy and arcane elitism; calm, reserved, and disciplined, until you start actually listening to him; subtly intimate and quietly intense; stares that last too long and blink too seldom; words that linger; that are clinical only insofar as how they make you feel like he’s taking a scalpel to you; peeling you open, curious to find out what he’s working with; it doesn’t have to hurt; maybe it means he already likes you; he’s just very driven, very passionate, that’s all; but he tries not to step on anyone on the way up; sometimes he gets tunnel-visioned, though; and sometimes things break.Mother is the lady-governor of a small island; writes extended letters home where he talks all around the issues and plays at being the son she remembers, the kind that would visit far more than he does; likes to keep busy so he's always finding new projects to work on and rarely stays in one place for any time at all; prone to wanderlust and uncovering secrets best left buried; spent his teenage years in warzones so his grasp on morality is skewed, sketchy, and tenuous at best; maybe he never left — in heart, in bones; maybe that’s why arguments leave his hands shaking for hours or why it feels like he’s trying to kill you during them; obsessive tendencies; and curiosity will one day kill this cat; he knows, he's fine with it and doesn’t need you to tell him that; “everything I’ve ever let go of has claw marks on it.”
+Arcanima prodigy, but are demonologists meant to be this adorable; scholar of ‘Mathematics on Universal Structure’ and ‘Metaphysical Architecture & Sacred Forms’; oscillates between being a wet noodle; and unexpectedly competent; quietly thinks he’s hot shit (finger guns); protective of his occult ‘intellectual property’; uncomfortable political opinions about magocratic supremacy and arcane elitism; calm, reserved, and disciplined, until you start actually listening to him; subtly intimate and quietly intense; stares that last too long and blink too seldom; words that linger and are clinical only insofar as how they make you feel like he’s taking a scalpel to you; peeling you open, curious to find out what he’s working with; it doesn’t have to hurt; maybe it means he already likes you; he’s just very driven, very passionate, that’s all; but he tries not to step on anyone on the way up; sometimes he gets tunnel-visioned, though; and sometimes things break.Mother is the lady-governor of a small island; writes extended letters home where he talks all around the issues and plays at being the son she remembers, the kind that would visit far more than he does; likes to keep busy so he's always finding new projects to work on and rarely stays in one place for any time at all; prone to wanderlust and uncovering secrets best left buried; spent his teenage years in warzones so his grasp on morality is skewed, sketchy, and tenuous at best; maybe he never left; (in heart, in bones); maybe that’s why arguments leave his hands shaking for hours or why it feels like he’s trying to kill you during them; obsessive tendencies; and curiosity will one day kill this cat; he knows, he's fine with it and doesn’t need you to tell him that; “everything I’ve ever let go of has claw marks on it.”

 Quick Facts